Annastasshia/BurgerGod/README.md

   </a>
 </p>

-> A node CLI program to create auto generate your README file
+> A Express, Handlebars, and MySql application demonstrating the use of MySql in a interactive online enviroment.

 ## User Story 1

-* As a developer, I want to be able to create a readme document using my terminal.
-I want to be able to list all important information in a readable and clear format.
+* As a user, I want to create and save burgers to send to potentially be eaten or thrown away by the burgergod.
+I want to be able to list all burgers the Burger God has consumed.

 ## Technologies

+- Mysql
 - Handlebars
 - Node
 - Express
+- Heroku

 ### 🏠 [Homepage]